serhii-korobchenko/Python_Web_Team2_project/README.md

 `Installation:`
-- option 1: use code from the repository
+- option 1: use code from the repository (run app_flask)
 - option 2: use Docker image on DockerHub: docker pull jchild2008/cliwebbot-image:1.0.

 `Operations CLI:`